Genocs/genocs-library-docs/content/en/containers/_index.md

 ![autoscaling consumers](/images/pods-and-deployments-autoscaled.png)

-On the left-hand side of the screen you can see the pods auto scaled and on the right we see the deploymnets autoscaled progressively to 2, 4, 8, 16 and 30.
+On the left-hand side of the screen you can see the pods auto scaled and on the right we see the deployments autoscaled progressively to 2, 4, 8, 16 and 30.

 While the messages are being processed, we can also observe the RabbitMQ management UI.